Skip to content

 Spotify QR Code Generator

-Free Spotify QR codes for songs, albums, playlists, podcasts, and artist pages.
-One scan opens Spotify directly on the listener's phone — no copy-paste, no app-switch friction.
-Dynamic QR means you can swap the track or playlist anytime without reprinting your materials.
+Free Spotify QR codes — and the easiest way to make a Spotify code — for any song, album, playlist, podcast, or artist page.
+One scan opens Spotify directly on the listener's phone.
+Make it dynamic to swap the track or playlist anytime without reprinting your materials.

 TL;DR — Spotify QR code in 60 seconds